 - Either foot: two FTUs

-Who can take Fucidin H Cream?
+Who can use Fucidin H Cream?

-Fucidin H Cream is suitable to use for most people.
+Fucidin H cream is suitable to use for most people.
 This includes adults, senior citizens, children, and babies.
-When applying Fucidin H Cream to children or babies, you shouldn’t apply the cream to large areas of the skin.
+When applying Fucidin H cream to children or babies, you shouldn’t apply the cream to large areas of the skin.

 If you are pregnant or breastfeeding, it is recommended that you don’t use the medication for an extended period of time.
 You should always check with your GP or midwife before using any medicines when you are pregnant or breastfeeding.